Which place is cheaper, Houston or Austin?

 Houston is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

 Austin is a great place to explore.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

 It's hard to know how much time to spend in Austin.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
+Many people enjoy the live music and food when visiting Austin.
+One week may feel like too much time unless you plan to do a lot of relaxing.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Austin is $114, while the average daily cost in Houston is $210.
+The average daily cost (per person) in Austin is $142, while the average daily cost in Houston is $262.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Austin and Houston in more detail.